Ahmed-drissi/OfflineChatSecure/README.md

 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT Engineering Diploma.